 Please review our Credit By Validation information for details on what needs to accompany a Credit by Validation request.

 Penn State can also evaluate a student’s experiences outside of the classroom and award credit based on the information provided about that experience and its relationship to the student’s area of study.
 The American Council on Education (ACE) evaluates training programs for college credit.
 A student interested in receiving credit for this work should submit an official ACE transcript to the Undergraduate Admissions Office.
+A student interested in receiving credit for this work should submit an official ACE transcript to the Undergraduate Admissions Office.
+Course work must be completed in order for the Undergraduate Admissions Office to facilitate a review; preapprovals are not permitted.
 Disciplinary faculty will then review the ACE course information to determine if and how credit can be awarded.
 Transfer credit is granted only to enrolled degree-seeking students or those who have been approved to re-enroll in a degree-seeking program.

 Current students also have the option of earning college credit through the submission of a portfolio that outlines how college-level learning experiences have been obtained through non-college experiences.
 Once enrolled, students should contact their academic college for the college’s procedure for participating in this portfolio assessment.
 The student must identify the specific Penn State course, and then in accordance with the college’s procedure, make the request for a portfolio review by petition.